 Ancestry has occasionally announced upcoming updates at one of the big genealogy conferences.
 But they usually roll out an update to beta groups without notable publicity.
 In that case, the word gets out fast on genealogy forums.

-My prediction, based on the pattern of recent years, is that there will be another ethnicity update on or before July 2021.
+My prediction, based on the pattern of recent years, is that there will be another ethnicity update before the end of 2022.

 How Do I know when Ancestry Will Update Ethnicity Estimates?

 The company doesn’t publicize the beta phase, but customers are free to discuss their results publicly.

 I’m based in Europe, which tends to be one of the last sections of test kits that receive Ancestry’s updates.
 But I get wind of the upcoming changes from independent Facebook groups that discuss Ancestry and the other big consumer DNA companies.